 Yes.
 Our Learning Support program provides accelerated learning opportunities for gifted children.

 If my child has learning difficulties will they receive extra support?

 Yes.
 The Learning Support program is also designed to focus on areas of learning difficulty and provide additional one-on-one coaching and support.

 Which sports are offered at SPW?

-We offer education and training in Athletics, Cricket, Tennis, Australian Rules Football, Soccer, Gymnastics, Netball, Rugby, Dance, Swimming, Volleyball, Cross Country and Basketball.
+We offer education and training in Athletics, Cricket, Tennis, Australian Rules Football, Soccer, Gymnastics, Netball, Dance, Swimming, Volleyball, Cross Country and Basketball.
 SPW participates in SAPSASA competitions.

 Can my child learn music at SPW?

 Yes.
-Musical education includes curriculum music from Foundation onwards.
+Musical education includes curriculum music from Reception onwards.
 Extra curricular music includes school choirs, musicals, school band and ensembles.
 Private tuition is also available in a range of instruments including piano, guitar, drums, violin, voice, flute, clarinet, saxophone, trumpet and trombone.